-- Data from January 2013, most recent data: Further Eurostat information, Main tables and Database.
-Planned article update: December 2016
+- Data from December 2016.
+Most recent data: Further Eurostat information, Main tables and Database.
+Next update of the article December 2020

 This article analyses the results of the four-yearly structure of earnings survey (SES) that provides comparable in-depth information at European Union (EU) level on the link between the level of earnings and the individual characteristics of employees (sex, age, occupation, educational level) and their employer (economic activity, size of the enterprise, etc.).